 In its simplest form, and the most popular choice from our favorite brands, is the trusty ball of yarn.
 If you’re looking to skip the winding and getting straight into making, then a ball is the way to go.
 Oval balls of yarn are referred to as skeins in the US, but yarn can be balled into ovals, donut shapes, cakes and mini balls.

 A yarn cake

-For fans of colourful makes, Caron Cakes and Paintbox Chunky Pots you might already recognise this one!
-A yarn cake is the name given to a ball of yarn wound into a wide but shallow flat circle, to show off all the multicoloured goodness hidden in the layers of yarn!
-This is the shape your yarn will create when you wind your skein with a yarn ball winder.
+For fans of colorful makes, Caron Cakes and Paintbox Chunky Pots you might already recognize this one!
+A yarn cake is the name given to a ball of yarn wound into a wide but shallow flat circle, to show off all the multicolored goodness hidden in the layers of yarn!
+This is the shape your yarn will create when you wind your hank with a yarn ball winder.

 Hank or skein?

 The age-old question - is it a hank or a skein?
 We say both!
 For our US friends and other territories, hank is used for what the Brits call a skein.
 This is the term for yarn that is wrapped in a continuous loop with ties holding it together.

 Many artisan and luxury yarns come as a hank to preserve the integrity of the loft (simply, this means the twist and fiber of the yarn!) and make it easy to handle and package.
 They might choose to create the yarn as a twisted hank to help showcase the gorgeous colorways or, a folded hank might be used for bulkier yarns to show off all its character!